Substra/substrafl/docs/technical/task_execution.rst

 ^^^^^^^^^^^^^^^^

 The Dockerfile describes the commands to run to create a container with all the needed dependencies.
-Its base image is the connect-tools Docker image, accessible from the private Owkin docker registry (which is a google container registry).
+Its base image is the substratools Docker image, accessible from the private Owkin docker registry (which is a google container registry).

 The base image is chosen following two criteria:

 - the version of Python is the same as the one the code is run with, to satisfy cloudpickle requirements
-- the version of connect-tools is the version of the connect-tools installed in the Python environment (can be overriden, see below).
-If the version is inferior to 0.10.0, we use 0.10.0 as the name of the connect-tools images changed.
+- the version of substratools is the version of the substratools installed in the Python environment (can be overriden, see below).
+If the version is inferior to 0.10.0, we use 0.10.0 as the name of the substratools images changed.

 This means that:

-- in remote, the Connect platform must have access to the private Owkin Docker registry (or pre-register the images)
+- in remote, the Substra platform must have access to the private Owkin Docker registry (or pre-register the images)
 - in local Docker mode, the user must have access to this Docker registry
 - in local subprocess mode, the Dockerfile is generated but the image is not built so no need to access the Docker registry